-Federal Judge Delays Michael Flynn Sentencing In Case Of Lying To Feds
+Federal Judge Delays Michael Flynn Sentencing After Plea Of Lying To Feds

 Former FBI Director James Comey was asked Monday about the decisions made at the top level of the bureau at the time of the Flynn interview.

-Why, for example, as court documents describe, did Comey not tell then-Acting Attorney General Sally Yates before the Flynn interview that it was happening?
+Why, for example, as court documents describe, did Comey not tell then-acting Attorney General Sally Yates before the Flynn interview that it was happening?

 He meant to, but Yates phoned Comey about something else, and it was during that conversation that the director told her about the Flynn situation.